ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 ### platform.getMinStake

 Get the minimum amount of tokens required to validate the requested Subnet and the minimum amount of tokens that can be delegated.

-#### **Signature**
+**Signature:**

 ```sh
 platform.getMinStake({